XHPEDX-FM

 XHPEDX-FM is a radio station on 96.9 FM in Linares, Nuevo León.
+Mexico.
 The station is owned by Delia Rodríguez Arreola, a pastor of the Iglesia Castillo del Rey church, which programs a Christian format named Radio La Siembra.

 History

 Rodríguez Arreola filed for a social station in Linares in March 2014.
 The concession was awarded on May 22, 2018.